bioexcel/biobb_wf_godmd/biobb_wf_godmd/docs/source/tutorial.md

 <a id="input"></a>
 ## Input parameters
 **Input parameters** needed:
- - **Auxiliar libraries**: Libraries to be used in the workflow are imported once at the beginning
+ - **Auxiliary libraries**: Libraries to be used in the workflow are imported once at the beginning

  - **pdbOrigin**: PDB code for the origin structure (e.g. 1AKE, [https://doi.org/10.2210/pdb1AKE/pdb](https://doi.org/10.2210/pdb1AKE/pdb))